Invariant parameterization and turbulence modeling on the beta-plane: Invariantization of parameterization schemes

 Attaching this to the invariant representation of the vorticity equation~\eqref{eq:InvariantRepresentationBetaPlaneEquation}, the vorticity equation with fully invariant closure reads ($\varepsilon=\sign\psi_x$)

 It is obvious that this parameterization is quite different from that proposed in~\cite{sado85Ay}.
 It cannot be brought in the form of nested Jacobian operators and it does not conserve energy any more (for the derivation of conservative invariant closure schemes, see Section~\ref{SectionOnConservativeInvariantParameterization}).
-On the other hand, the inherent invariance of the closed vorticity equation~\eqref{eq:VorticityEquationWithAnticipatedMethod} under Galilean and scale symmetry is an appealing property for itself and might be relevant e.g.\ when vorticity dynamics is studied in a moving coordinate frame.
+On the other hand, the inherent invariance of the closed vorticity equation~\eqref{eq:VorticityEquationWithAnticipatedMethod} with respect to Galilean and scale symmetries is an appealing property for itself and might be relevant e.g.\ when vorticity dynamics is studied in a moving coordinate frame.

 Quite recently, an approximate scale invariant formulation of the anticipated potential vorticity method was proposed in~\cite{chen11Ay} using scale analysis techniques and physical reasoning.
 The motivation for this study is that modern weather and climate models might be required to operate on grids with variable resolution.
-Unfortunately, varying resolution in an atmospheric numerical model is not a simple task as most of the parameterization schemes employed are definitely not scale invariant, but rather tuned to yield best results on some fixed grid.
-This means that painful efforts might be necessary in order to adjust all the parameterization schemes of a numerical model to different spatial-temporal resolutions.
-Having a general method at hand that allows deriving of scale insensitive closure schemes is therefore of potential practical interest in numerical geophysical fluid dynamics.
-Albeit simple, the method of invariantization of existing parameterization schemes may give appropriate closure schemes that are both physically meaningful and respect those symmetries that might be essential for a specific process to be represented numerically. \end{example}
+Unfortunately, varying resolution in an atmospheric numerical model is not a simple task as most of the parameterization schemes employed are definitely not scale invariant, but rather tuned to yield best results on a fixed grid.
+Painful efforts might be necessary in order to adjust parameterization schemes of a numerical model to various spatial-temporal resolutions.
+Having a general method for deriving scale-insensitive closure schemes at hand is therefore of potential practical interest in numerical geophysical fluid dynamics.
+Albeit simple, the method of invariantization of existing parameterization schemes may give appropriate closure schemes that are both physically meaningful and respect essential symmetries of a specific process to be represented numerically. \end{example}

 These are only two examples for fully invariant closure schemes.
 See one more example in the next section.
 In principle, each term of the form $S(I^1,\dots,I^N)$, where $S$ is a smooth function of its arguments and $I^1$, \dots, $I^N$ are differential invariants of~$G_1$, satisfies the same requirement when added to the right hand side of Eq.~\eqref{eq:InvariantRepresentationBetaPlaneEquation}.
 In other words, the general form of closure ansatzes for Eq.~\eqref{eq:InvariantRepresentationBetaPlaneEquation}, which are invariant with respect to the entire group~$G_1$, is